Jonathan Holloway (historian): Academic career

 He began his academic career at the University of California, San Diego, before returning to Yale and joining its faculty in 1999.
 He became a full professor there in 2004.

-Holloway was appointed Master (now known as "Head") of Calhoun College in 2005 and chaired the governing body of Yale's residential colleges, the Council of Masters, from 2009 to 2014.
+Holloway was appointed Master (now known as "Head") of Calhoun College (now known as Grace Hopper College) in 2005, and chaired the governing body of Yale's residential colleges, the Council of Masters, from 2009 to 2014.
 As a Master, Holloway was respected for his approachability, charisma, and involvement in student life.
 For several years, he opposed the change of name of Calhoun, despite student demands, and noted the irony of his serving as the Master of that college; but he changed his mind as many students became more vocal in their opposition to the name in 2015.
 He was considered a candidate for dean of Yale College in 2008, though Mary Miller was eventually appointed.
 He was appointed as her successor in May 2014 by Yale President Peter Salovey, making him Yale's first black dean.

 During the protests regarding Halloween costumes at Yale in November 2015, while he was dean, Holloway strongly supported the costume guidelines issued by his office (guidelines which some critics saw as unnecessary), calling them "exactly right."
 Holloway is a supporter of affirmative action programs and reparations (albeit not cash transfers).

 Holloway left Yale and became provost of Northwestern University on August 1, 2017.

 Holloway is the author of Confronting the Veil: Abram Harris Jr., E. Franklin Frazier, and Ralph Bunche, 1919-1941 (2002) and Jim Crow Wisdom: Memory and Identity in Black America Since 1940 (2013), both published by the University of North Carolina Press.
-He edited Ralph Bunche’s A Brief and Tentative Analysis of Negro Leadership (NYU Press, 2005) and co-edited Black Scholars on the Line: Race, Social Science, and American Thought in the 20th Century (University of Notre Dame Press, 2007).
+He also wrote The Cause of Freedom: A Concise History of African Americans (2021) and African American History: A Very Short Introduction (2023), both with Oxford University Press.
+He edited Ralph Bunche's A Brief and Tentative Analysis of Negro Leadership (NYU Press, 2005) and co-edited Black Scholars on the Line: Race, Social Science, and American Thought in the 20th Century (University of Notre Dame Press, 2007).
 He wrote an introduction for a new edition of W.E.B.
-Du Bois’s Souls of Black Folk, published by Yale University Press in 2015.
+Du Bois's Souls of Black Folk, published by Yale University Press in 2015.